 Although most manufacturing systems engineers are employed in private industry, others pursue careers with government agencies or educational institutions.
 The bachelor’s degree can be used as a stepping stone to graduate work in engineering, law, business or even medicine.
 Many Manufacturing Systems Engineering graduates return to CSUN to earn their M.S. degree in the Engineering Management, Manufacturing Systems Engineering or Materials Engineering programs.

-The B.S. in Manufacturing Systems Engineering and B.S. in Engineering Management programs are accredited by the Engineering Accreditation Commission of ABET.
+The B.S. in Manufacturing Systems Engineering and the B.S. in Engineering Management programs are accredited by the Engineering Accreditation Commission of ABET.

 Honors Cooperative Internship Program